DFRobot/DFRobot_PAJ7620U2/README.md

    * @n  Since users only use limited gestures, we didn't integrate too much expanded gestures in the library.
 If necessary, you can complete the algorithm logic in the ino file by yourself.
    * @n
    * @n
-   * @n  In low detection mode, the sensor recognize one gesture every 2 seconds, and we have integrated the expanded gestures inside the library, which is convenient for the beginners to use.
+   * @n  In slow detection mode, the sensor recognize one gesture every 2 seconds, and we have integrated the expanded gestures inside the library, which is convenient for the beginners to use.
    * @n  The low mode can recognize 9  basic gestures and 4 expanded gestures: move left, right, up, down, forward, backward, clockwise, counter-clockwise, wave.
    * @n  wave slowly from left to right, from up to down, from forward to backward, wave slowly and randomly */